boostorg/gil/doc/image_processing/affine-region-detectors.rst

 Harris and Hessian
 ^^^^^^^^^^^^^^^^^^

-Sometimes the kind of detectors is described as affine region detectors.
 Both are derived from a concept called Moravec window.
 Lets have a look at the image below: